Video marketing is not the problem. Most businesses already use it. The issue is how it gets used.

 Where a video lives matters as much as what it says.

 A video built for a homepage is different from one made for social media video marketing or email outreach.
+To maximize reach, embed videos on your website, product pages, and in email marketing campaigns.
 Planning distribution early ensures the video fits naturally into its environment.

 This is where many video marketing strategies fall apart.